Sunday, October 9, 2016

 Thursday, January 28, 2016

-Teaching the Intersection of Race and Labor
+Teaching About the Intersection of Race and Labor

 Labor history is often missing from the U.S. history curriculum.
 For example, here in Massachusetts, the History and Social Science Framework includes only a few labor history topics (i.e. the formation of labor unions, progressive era reforms, 1919 Boston police strike, and New Deal work programs).
-When labor history is included, events that highlight the intersection of workers rights and racial inequity are often missing.
+When labor history is included, events that highlight the intersection of workers rights and racial justice are often missing.
 For instance, A. Philip Randolph is the only historical figure in our state's high school social studies standards, and my suspicion is that he is also rarely included, or at best a fleeting mention, in most U.S. history classrooms.

 In this post, I offer 10 people and events that can be used to help students investigate the intersection of race and labor with links to websites that provide teachers with related primary sources.